Shaan106/papers/Fault Tolerance (ECE 554)/GoogleCloudArchitecture.md

 ### Weaknesses

 - Cost of parallelism vs better hardware?
-They just said parallelism better but didnt talk about the costs that has (power etc), as in it could be better for power to have more performant hardware.
+They just said parallelism better but didn't talk about the costs that has (power etc), as in it could be better for power to have more performant hardware.

 ## Questions